acquia/acsf-tools/README.md

 directory (e.g., ~/.drush).

 For larger teams, we recommend adding this project as a composer library, e.g. `composer require acquia/acsf-tools`.
 See [Using Composer to manage Drupal site dependencies](https://www.drupal.org/node/2718229) if you're new to Composer.

-#### Configuration

-Rename acsf_tools_config.default.yml as acsf_tools_config.yml and save it in the same directory.
-Replace the following
-values:

-* Site ID: This is the ID of your Factory.
-The easiest place to find this string is in the URL of your production factory.
-It is the subdomain immediately succeeding 'www' in the URL.
-E.g., for "www.demo.acquia-cc.com", the Site ID is 'demo'.
-* Rest API User: This is your Factory username, which is displayed in the header after logging into your Factory.
-* Rest API Key: This is your Factory REST API key.
-After logging into the Factory, click on your username, then the 'API key' tab.
-* Rest Factories: This is an array of the URLs for your Prod, Test, and Dev factories.
-This should include a leading 'https://' as the protocol, and should _not_ include a trailing slash.
-* Subdomain pattern: An optional config, used when staging custom domains from production, that allows you to define a custom subdomain pattern.
-E.g., 'foo-dev.coolsites.com', where '{subdomain}-{env}' is the default.
-* Prod Web: The server ID for your main production server.
-This is found in your cloud.acquia.com dashboard, under the servers tab.
-E.g., 'web-1234'.
-* Dev Web: The server ID for your development server.
-This is found in your cloud.acquia.com dashboard, under the servers tab.
-E.g., 'web-1234'.

-**Note**: The acsf_tools_config file is deliberately ignored via .gitignore.
-The idea is that most of these utility scripts should only be ran by a platform admin with the appropriate permissions on their local machines.
-You should _not be committing API credentials to your repository_.

 ## Tools: